tier4/AWSIM/docs/Components/Sensors/RadarSensor/index.md

 ## Example

-On the screenshot below (scene `RadarSceneDevelop`) radar detections are shown as blue boxes.
+On the screenshot below (scene `RadarSceneDevelopSample`) radar detections are shown as blue boxes.

 ![RadarTestScene.png](radar_test_scene.png)